delos001/DS_Recipes/zSnips_Python/Regex/README.md

 ```
 Character matches
-.       - Matches any Character Except New Line
+.       - Matches any character except new line (ex: .aslkd)
 \d      - Digit (0-9)
 \D      - Not a Digit (0-9) anything but a number
 \w      - Word Character (a-z, A-Z, 0-9, _): any letter